xyou365/AutoRclone/Readme.md

 Let us create as many service accounts as possible.

-Enable the Drive API in [Python Quickstart](https://developers.google.com/drive/api/v3/quickstart/python) and save it into project root path as `credentials.json`.
+Enable the Drive API in [Python Quickstart](https://developers.google.com/drive/api/v3/quickstart/python) and save the file `credentials.json` into project directory.

-Run `python3 gen_sa_accounts.py --quick-setup 5 --new-only` to
+Run `python3 gen_sa_accounts.py --quick-setup 5` to
 * create 6 projects (project 0 to project 5)
 * enable the required services
 * create 600 (6 projects, each with 100) Service Accounts